A statistical physics framework for optimal learning

-The learning rate $\eta$ is often regarded as the single most important hyperparameter \cite{bengio2012practical}.
-A small $\eta$ mitigates the impact of data noise but slows convergence, whereas a large $\eta$ accelerates convergence at the expense of amplified stochastic fluctuations, which can lead to divergence of the training dynamics.
-Consequently, many empirical studies have proposed heuristic schedules, such as initial warm‐ups \cite{kalra2024warmup} or periodic schemes \cite{loshchilov2016sgdr}, and methods to optimize $\eta$ via additional gradient steps \cite{baydin2017online}.
-From a theoretical perspective, optimal learning rate schedules were already investigated in the 1990s in the context of online training of two-layer networks, using a variational approach closely related to ours \cite{saad1997globally,rattray1998analysis,schlosser1999optimization}.
-More recently, \cite{d2022optimal} analytically derived optimal learning rate schedules to optimize high-dimensional non-convex landscapes.
-Within our framework, the learning rate can be always included in the control vector $\bm{u}$, as done in \cite{mori2024optimal} focusing on online continual learning.
-Optimal learning rate schedules are further discussed in the context of curriculum learning in Section \ref{sec:applications_cl}.
+\paragraph{Learning rate.} The learning rate $\eta$ is often regarded as the single most important hyperparameter \cite{bengio2012practical}.
+A small $\eta$ mitigates data noise but slows convergence, whereas a large $\eta$ accelerates convergence but amplifies fluctuations, which can lead to divergence.
+Several heuristic schedules have been proposed \cite{kalra2024warmup,loshchilov2016sgdr}, as well as gradient methods to optimize $\eta$ \cite{baydin2017online}.
+Optimal learning rate schedules were investigated in the 1990s in two-layer networks, using a variational approach closely related to ours \cite{saad1997globally,rattray1998analysis,schlosser1999optimization}.
+More recently, optimal learning rate schedules were derived in nonconvex optimization problems \cite{d2022optimal} and online continual learning \cite{mori2024optimal}.
+We further discuss optimal learning rates in the context of curriculum learning in Section~\ref{sec:applications_cl}.

-\paragraph{Batch size.} Dynamically adjusting the batch size, i.e., the number of data samples used to estimate the gradient at each SGD step, has been proposed as a powerful alternative to learning rate schedules \cite{balles2016coupling,smith2017don,devarakonda2017adabatch}.
-Mini-batch SGD can be treated within our theoretical formulation by identifying the batch of samples with the input sequence, corresponding to a loss function of the form:
+\paragraph{Batch size.} Dynamically adjusting the batch size, i.e., the number of data samples used to estimate the gradient at each SGD step, has been proposed as a powerful alternative to learning rate schedules \cite{smith2017don}.
+Optimal mini-batch schedules can be derived within our formulation, as done in Section~\ref{sec:DAE} for batch augmentation to train a denoising autoencoder.

-where $L$ here denotes the batch size and can be adapted dynamically during training.
-An explicit example of this approach is presented in Section~\ref{sec:DAE}, in the context of batch augmentation to train a denoising autoencoder.

-\paragraph{Weight-decay.} Schedules of regularization hyperparameters, e.g., the strength of the penalty on the $L2$-norm of the weights, have also been empirically studied, for instance in the context of weight pruning \cite{wang2020neural}.
-The early work \cite{saad1998learning} investigated optimal regularization strategies through a variational approach akin to ours.
-More generally, hyperparameters of the regularization function $\tilde{g}$ can be directly included in the control vector $\bm u$.